DrTreEsq/GitHub_Portfolio/README.md

 1. Currently hold a B.S. in Healthcare
 2. Finishing several certifications between May and July of this year (2023)
 3. Completing courses/certificatiosn during Summer to prepare for =>
-4. Next educational Milestone: Certificate of Aerospace Engineering start January of 2024 (with ability to continue working throughout the program)🚀
+4. Next educational Milestone: Certificate of Aerospace Engineering start January or May of 2024 (with ability to continue working throughout the program)🚀
 5. Educational => Career Goal: Licensed Aerospace Engineer🪐, PhD of Theoretical Physics/Metaphysical Philosophy📇, & Tenured Professor🧑‍🏫